GouravPatidar91/Debate/README.md

 Firebase Authentication for user management

-All other features (video avatar, peer debate, scoring engine) are in progress
+All other features (video avatar, peer debate, scoring engine)

 ✨ Inspiration
 Debatrix was born from the idea of making debate practice accessible, smart, and engaging.
 We believe AI can coach and simulate high-quality debates, especially for students who want to improve their communication and thinking skills.